H2020-IPM-Decisions/IdentityProviderService/README.md

 Open your MySQL instance and check that the database has been created and tables added.

-If new tables are added to the project, to add new migrations to the database run this commands:
+If new tables are added to the project using [CodeFirst approach](https://entityframeworkcore.com/approach-code-first), to add new migrations to the database run these commands:

 ```console
 dotnet ef migrations add YourMessage --project ..\H2020.IPMDecisions.IDP.Data\H2020.IPMDecisions.IDP.Data.csproj